Taxes When Buying & Owning Property in Benahavís (2026)

 Wealth & Solidarity Tax

-- Wealth Tax: 100 % regional exemption — none due in Andalucía.
+- Wealth Tax: fully exempt in Andalucía.

-- Solidarity Tax: national levy applying only above ~€3 million net assets.
+- Solidarity Tax: national tax applying only above approximately €3 million net wealth.

 3) Non-Resident Income Tax (IRNR)

-- If rented: 19 % (EU/EEA) or 24 % (others) on income.
+- If rented: 19% (EU/EEA residents) or 24% (non-EU/EEA) on net income.

-- Declaration: Form 210, due by 31 December each year.
+- Declaration: Form 210, filed annually.

 4) Taxes When You Sell